ssrikantan/ssrikantan.github.io/_posts/2021-04-08-dev-approach-data-projects.md

 #### Development of ELT Pipelines - Azure Databricks Notebooks

 The ELT/Orchestration logic that involves read and write of the data in ADLS Gen2 is implemented as Databricks Notebooks (see 1 in the architecture diagram above).
-Data Engineers would use the web based IDE in Databricks to implement this functionality.
+Data Engineers would use the web-based IDE in Databricks to implement this functionality.
 Any reusable logic used across Databricks Notebooks is kept separate and authored as Python code packaged as Wheel and installed at the Notebook level.
-This is covered in the next sub section
+This is covered in the next sub section.

 *Source Control Integration:*